wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 --8<-- 'code/learn/messaging/core-contracts/sending.js'
 ```

+There are no fees to publish a message, except when publishing on Solana, but this is subject to change in the future.

 #### Parameters

 - **payload** - the content of the emitted message is an arbitrary byte array.
 Due to the constraints of individual blockchains, it may be capped to a certain maximum length